Hesperian Health Guides

 Emergency contraception: IUDs

-An IUD can also be used as emergency contraception.
+Some IUDs can also be used as emergency contraception.
 A trained health worker must insert the IUD within 5 days of a woman having sex.
-This will usually prevent a pregnancy.
+All copper IUDs and a hormonal IUD that contains 52 mg of the hormone levonorgestrel will prevent a pregnancy.
 The IUD can then be left in to prevent future pregnancies.
 But this method should not be used by a woman who might have an STI.

 Pulling out (withdrawal)

 In this method, a man pulls his penis out of the woman’s vagina and away from her genitals before he ejaculates.
-This prevents sperm from getting inside the vagina.
+This keeps most sperm from getting inside the vagina.

 This method may give some protection against HIV and other STIs.